jahrichie/ruby-open-exchange-rates/README.md

+**See: currency_conversion.rb**
-Convert USD to a list of currencies using Open Excha JSON API and httparty (I already had this in my app, so feel free to talk to the api with whatever makes you happy.
+Convert USD to a list of currencies using Open Excha JSON API and httparty (I already had this in my app, so feel free to talk to the API with whatever makes you happy.

+#Dependency
 https://openexchangerates.org/

 https://github.com/jnunemaker/httparty

-**See: currency_conversion.rb**

 **Example:**